Unsigned-Long/iKalibr/docs/details/config_template_note.md

 ---

-Like it or not, let’s just throw out a typical configuration file with detailed comments as follows.
+We provide a typical configuration file with detailed comments here.
 In fact, we believe that you are able to modify it to adapt your sensor suite by yourself after reading this.

 **Tips**: don't be intimidated by the length of this configuration file. **It is long since it contains detailed comments to help you understand it.** As the saying goes: **more is less!** It's easy to understand, I promise!
 Most of the time, you only need to modify a few items to switch to another sensor suite to calibrate.